 In order to maintain agency accountability, registrations for professional development classes will be handled through each Academy Professional Development section.
 Training Officers from the 17 member agencies of the NVCJTA will register their personnel through the Department of Criminal Justice Services TRACER system.
 Non-Member agencies may also sign up their personnel for NVCJTA classes through the TRACER system with the understanding that their personnel will be waitlisted.

 All students shall conduct themselves in a professional manner during training.
 Verbal or physical conduct that harasses, disrupts, interferes, or creates an intimidating, offensive, or hostile learning environment will not be tolerated.

 All personnel are expected to present a professional appearance while attending training at the academy.
 Casual attire is permitted in lieu of departmental uniform.
-Shorts, cut offs, sleeveless shirts, or anything with obscene printing which distracts from a positive learning atmosphere is not permitted.
+Shorts, cut offs, gym or exercise attire, sleeveless shirts, or anything with obscene printing which distracts from a positive learning atmosphere is not permitted.
 Denim jeans without tears or rips are acceptable.